tcdowney/downey-io-jekyll/blog/_posts/2018-03-04-hack-mini-linux-workstation-case-mod-log.md

 As I mentioned earlier, I was concerned with the thermals of this case so I decided to spend a bit more and go with a high quality Noctua case fan and one of the better low profile Noctua CPU coolers.
 As a benefit, the much maligned brown color of the Noctua fans actually complemented my case design. 😊

+I chose the energy efficient EVGA SuperNOVA 650 G3 power supply mainly because I've had good experiences with EVGA PSUs in the past and because it is fully modular (can detach unused power cables) and was short in length so fitting it within the relatively cramped case wasn't too difficult.

-I selected the ASRock Motherboard due to positive reviews of folks on the TonyMac Hackintosh forums in case I ever wanted to go down that road.
+I selected the ASRock Motherboard due to positive reviews of folks on the TonyMac Hackintosh forums in case I ever wanted to turn this workstation into a Hackintosh.
+If you do decide to go down this road, note that the built in WiFi chip will not work with MacOS out of the box.
+You can, however, pick up [an adapter](http://amzn.to/2oLrDjB) and plug in a MacBook Air's WiFi (`BCM94360CS2`) WiFi card.

 This was last Fall when I purchased these parts.
 As of writing this post (March 2018) the RAM and graphics card I purchased are now even more exorbitant. 😭